Nordisk Fjer: Scandal

 In 1991, the company was part of one of the largest Danish corporate scandals.
 The scandal formed a new standard in Danish corporate structure, disallowing the CEO and Chairman to be the same person.
 The last CEO Johannes Petersen committed suicide following the bankruptcy.

 Until 1990 the accountancy principles had been changed 32 times and auditors had been replaced eight times.
 Johannes Petersen, as CEO and chair of the company, used many means to hide the critical state of the company.
 Until his suicide in 1990, he claimed to have sold 52% of the company to foreign investors.

 Through the 1980s, Nordisk Fjer had returned 10% annually to its investors, although profits were declining.
 Whenever the company's cash flows were low, Petersen took out new loans, leaning on Nordisk Fjer's good reputation amongst Danish as well as international banks.
 For the auditors, the company's real assets were blurred by a systematic procedure of marking cheap feathers as expensive ones as well as internal sales of production equipment at grossly inflated prices, making it impossible to assess the company's financial situation.

 From 1979 and onwards, Nordisk Fjers auditors warned Petersen of the tendency in the company to inflate its values, but they left the financial reports unmarked.
 Through the 1980s, Petersen adopted a system of subsidiaries to disguise the real value of the company to the auditors.

-To be able to take out new loans despite of the company's financial challenges, Petersen engaged supreme court attorney Poul Schmidt, and professor in national economics and chairman of the board of the Danish National Bank Poul Nørregaard Rasmussen in the company board.
+To be able to take out new loans, despite the company's financial challenges, Petersen engaged supreme court attorney Poul Schmidt, and professor in national economics and chairman of the board of the Danish National Bank Poul Nørregaard Rasmussen in the company board.

 At the bankruptcy in March 1991, Nordisk Fjer owed approximately 500 million USD to its creditors.